-The SOMA-c018 operating system manages all the resources of the integrated circuit that equips the e-Document, providing secure access to data and functions.
+The CELES-c002 operating system manages all the resources of the integrated circuit that equips the e-Document, providing secure access to data and functions.

 In more detail, in each life cycle phase/step, access to data and functions is restricted by means of cryptographic mechanisms as follows:

-- In step 5, Initialization, of phase 2, the Initialization Agent must prove his/her identity by means of an authentication mechanism based on AES with 256-bit key. - In step 6, Pre-personalization, of phase 2, the Pre-personalization Agent must prove his/her identity by means of an authentication mechanism based on Triple-DES with 112-bit keys. - In phase 3, Personalization, the Personalization Agent must prove his/her identity by means of an authentication mechanism based on Triple-DES with 112-bit keys. - In phase 4, Operational use, the user must prove his entitlement to access less sensitive data, i.e. DG1, DG2, and DG5 to DG16, by means of the BAC mechanism compliant to ICAO Doc 9303-11 [R22].
+- In step 5, Pre-personalization, of phase 2, the Pre-personalization Agent must prove his/her identity by means of an authentication mechanism based on Triple-DES with 112-bit keys. - In phase 3, Personalization, the Personalization Agent must prove his/her identity by means of an authentication mechanism based on Triple-DES with 112-bit keys. - In phase 4, Operational use, the user must prove his entitlement to access less sensitive data, i.e. DG1, DG2, and DG5 to DG16, by means of the BAC mechanism compliant to ICAO Doc 9303-11 [R29].

-After a successful authentication, the communication between the e-Document and the terminal is protected by the Secure Messaging mechanism defined in section 6 of the ISO 7816-4 specification [R27].
+After a successful authentication, the communication between the e-Document and the terminal is protected by the Secure Messaging mechanism defined in section 6 of the ISO 7816-4 specification [R34].

-The integrity of the data stored under the LDS can be checked by means of the Passive Authentication mechanism defined in [R22].
+The integrity of the data stored under the LDS can be checked by means of the Passive Authentication mechanism defined in [R29].
 BAC and Passive Authentication mechanisms are described in more detail in the following subsections.